Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Results

-\paragraph{Reproducibility} The authors of DDRM share both the code and, upon request, pretrained embeddings for each backbone model (LightGCN, SGL, and MF) on the “natural noise” versions of the MovieLens-1M, Yelp, and Amazon-Books datasets.
+\paragraph{Reproducibility} The authors of DDRM share both the code and, upon request, pretrained embeddings for each backbone model (LightGCN, SGL, and MF) on the ``natural noise'' versions of the MovieLens-1M, Yelp, and Amazon-Books datasets.
+In order to conduct a conservative evaluation we use those backbone embeddings in our experiments.
 Following the original experimental protocol, we could execute the training and evaluation pipeline for each combination of dataset and backbone.
-Our measurements, however, only \emph{partially reproduced} the results reported in the paper.
-Specifically, a few of the metrics (e.g., NDCG and Recall@20 for DDRM-SGL on Yelp, and Recall@20 for DDRM-LightGCN on MovieLens-1M) were statistically compatible with the original paper's numbers, but other values fell outside the observed variance range.
-Table \ref{tab:DDRM-amazon-book_noisy_original-result} reports the results on Amazon-Books (natural noise) dataset as an example, since it is the dataset with the worst results in terms of reproducibility.
-On Amazon-Books (natural noise), DDRM has a tight tolerance interval, but the mean results are quite different from the results reported in the paper, with our mean results being lower than the ones reported in the paper even by more than 50\% (as an example, on our experiments DDRM-LightGCN exhibits NDCG@10 of $0.0124 \pm 0.0002$ with the original paper reporting 0.0273).
-The complete experimental results are provided in Appendix \ref{app:ddrm}.
+Our measurements, however, could reproduce only fewer than 10\% of the results reported in the paper.
+Only two experiments were \emph{partially reproducible}.
+The first one is DDRM-SGL on the Yelp natural noise dataset, where three out of four metric values were reproduced.
+The second is DDRM-MF on MovieLens-1M natural noise where results were \emph{compatible}, but also highly \emph{unstable}, with a very large variance due to learning instability that leads the model to fail.\footnote{Across the 10 runs of DDRM\textendash MF on MovieLens-1M with identical hyperparameters and number of epochs, we intermittently observed a training pathology where the loss collapses to exactly zero after a few updates.
+When this occurs, the model yields degenerate predictions, which leads to totally wrong recommendations.
+These failures pull down the mean of the measured metrics and markedly increase their variance, which explains the instability we report.
+The collapse appears stochastic.
+Based on this observation and on our exchange with the original authors, we suspect that DDRM is very sensitive to numerical precision and that differences in hardware configuration may significantly affect the results.} All other experimental configurations yielded results \emph{not compatible} \idest outside of the tolerance interval, but mostly \emph{stable} indicating the existence of a systematic factor affecting the results.